Daedalus: The shell riddle

-After burying Icarus, Daedalus traveled to Camicus in Sicily, where he stayed as a guest under the protection of King Cocalus.
-There Daedalus built a temple to Apollo, and hung up his wings as an offering to the god.
+Daedalus wept and called the island Icaria in the memory of his child.
+Afterwards, he (Daedalus) traveled to Camicus in Sicily, where he stayed as a guest under the protection of King Cocalus.
+And he built a temple to Apollo.
+Then he hung up his wings (as an offering to the god) and promised to never fly again.
 In an invention of Virgil (Aeneid VI), Daedalus flies to Cumae and founds his temple there, rather than in Sicily.

 Minos, meanwhile, searched for Daedalus by traveling from city to city asking a riddle.
 He presented a spiral seashell and asked for a string to be run through it.
 When he reached Camicus, King Cocalus, knowing Daedalus would be able to solve the riddle, accepted the shell and gave it to Daedalus.
 Daedalus tied the string to an ant which, lured by a drop of honey at one end, walked through the seashell stringing it all the way through.
 With the riddle solved, Minos realized that Daedalus was in the court of King Cocalus and insisted he be handed over.
 Cocalus agreed to do so, but convinced Minos to take a bath first.
-In the bath, Cocalus' daughters killed Minos, possibly by pouring boiling water over his body.
-In some versions, it's Cocalus that kills Minos in the bath.
+In the bath, Cocalus's daughters killed Minos, possibly by pouring boiling water over his body.
+In some versions, it is Cocalus that kills Minos in the bath.
 Other variants say that Daedalus himself poured the boiling water, or that he had built the pipes that could supply hot water to the bath and this was used to instead pour boiling water on him.

 Death

 At least two locations are associated with the death of Daedalus.
 One version of the story says he retired to the Cretan colony of Telmessos, ruled by Minos's estranged brother Sarpedon, and while wandering outside the city, he was bitten by a snake and died.
 A town on this site, Daidala, is said to be named after him, and is mentioned in Roman sources.
 Another version of the story places his death on a small island in the Nile river, where he was later worshipped.
+Yet another version has him dying after being bitten by a water snake in Lycia (western Asia Minor).

 The anecdotes are literary and late.
 However, in the founding tales of the Greek colony of Gela, founded in the 680s BC on the southwest coast of Sicily, a tradition was preserved that the Greeks had seized cult images wrought by Daedalus from their local predecessors, the Sicani.

 Later depictions in art and literature

 Daedalus and the myths associated with him are often depicted in paintings, sculptures, and more by later artists.
 The myth about his flight and the fall of Icarus is especially popular in depictions.
 A few noteworthy pieces are included below.

-There are also a number of adaptations of the myth of Daedalus and Icarus in modern literature and film, including a poem by Edward Field, several books, and band or musician names.
-See Daedalus (disambiguation) for more modern references.
+There are also a number of adaptations of the myth of Daedalus and Icarus in modern literature and film, including a poem by Edward Field.